-When you open a model, all the sliders and switches are on a default setting.
+When you open a model, all the choosers, sliders, and switches are on a default setting.
 If you open a new model or exit the program, your changed settings will not be saved, unless you choose to save them.

-(Note: in addition to sliders and switches, some models have choosers and input boxes.
-The Wolf Sheep Predation doesn't have any of these, though.)
+(Note: in addition to choosers, sliders, and switches, some models have input boxes.
+The Wolf Sheep Predation doesn't have any of those, though.)